xiaohan2012/active-cascade-reconstruction/SANDBOX.md

 todo

-- [ ] given some cascade, print the queries and ap scores, visualize all the relevant stuffs
+- [X] given some cascade, print the queries and ap scores, visualize all the relevant stuffs

+# Apr 10

+- understood query methods lattice works
+  - plot entropy is meaningful
+- to try on more graphs